-Chemmanur Gold Palace International Limited has not undertaken any equity public issue in the last three years prior to the Cut-off Date.
+Chemmanur Gold Palace International Limited has not undertaken any equity public issue in the last three years.

-Chemmanur Gold Palace International Limited has not undertaken the public issue of non-convertible debentures in the last three years prior to the Cut-off Date.
+Chemmanur Gold Palace International Limited has not undertaken the public issue of non-convertible debentures in the last three years.

-Chemmanur Gold Palace International Limited has not undertaken any private placement of non-convertible debentures in the last three years prior to the Cut-off Date.
+Chemmanur Gold Palace International Limited has not undertaken any private placement of non-convertible debentures in the last three years.

 iv.
-Rights issue by the Chemmanur Gold Palace International Limited i.
-Public issue of equity shares by the Boby Chemmanur (No.1) Chits Private Limited
+Rights issue by the Chemmanur Gold Palace International Limited

-Chemmanur Gold Palace International Limited has not undertaken any rights issue of equity shares in the last three years prior to the Cut-off Date.
+Chemmanur Gold Palace International Limited has not undertaken any rights issue of equity shares in the last three years.